pacostas/kube-service-bindings-examples/src/mongodb/README.md

 1. Create an account on mongoDB Atlas, if you don't already have one visit below link to register https://www.mongodb.com/cloud/atlas/register
 1. Sign in
-1. Create a Project by clicking on Projects (in left sidebar) -> New Project -> Choose a name for your project -> Create Project
+1. Create a Project by clicking on Projects (in the left sidebar) -> New Project -> Choose a name for your project -> Create Project
 1. Create a mongoDB database inside this project by clicking on the Build Database button and on the next page click on the Create button on the FREE plan -> create cluster.
 Leave the values to default while creating the cluster.
 1. Create a user for the mongoDB database: Database Access (left sidebar) -> Add new Database user -> Choose a username and password -> Create user